Testing enetcache

 This can be confusing at first, but it starts making sense the more you use it.

-file contains a setup to start needed databases for the functional tests
+Also, the docker- file contains setup to start databases for the functional tests

 Acceptance testing

-Not enough!
-The styleguide extension adds a module to the TYPO3 backend to the Topbar > Help section.
-Next to other things, this module adds buttons to create and delete the demo data that has been functional tested above already.
-To verify this works in the backend as well, styleguide comes with some straight acceptance tests in Tests/Acceptance/Backend/ModuleCest:
+You still want more!
+The styleguide extension adds a module in the TYPO3 backend to the Topbar > Help section.
+Among other things, this module adds buttons to create and delete the demo data that we functionally tested above.
+To verify this works in the backend, styleguide comes with some straight acceptance tests in Tests/Acceptance/Backend/ModuleCest:

 <?php